 This employment will include training through the Department of Health and Human Services in conjunction with Center for Children and Families and the Law.

-*Tuition at an accredited college or university within the State of Nebraska will be paid at no more than $4,000.00 per year.
+*Tuition at an accredited college or university within the State of Nebraska will be paid at no more than $4,000.00 per semester.
 Fees and room/board are not included.

-*If a student decides to not see employment with the Department of Health and Human Services, repayment may be sought for the funds provided to the student.
+*If a student decides to not seek employment with the Department of Health and Human Services, repayment may be sought for the funds provided to the student.

 Use your education to help the children and families of Nebraska.
 The Nebraska Department of Health and Human Services, Division of Children and Family Services (CFS) invites you to apply for a child welfare stipend or non-stipend internship.
 Selected BSW stipend track students will receive a stipend amount to cover their practicum requirements.